 Our searches identified no relevant articles that addressed this question.
-One excluded study reported that the rate of hospital treatment for kneecap bursitis among long-haul truck drivers was significantly higher than the expected rate in the general population.
-(26) However, hospital treatment is insufficient to infer that these disorders affected the ability to drive safely.
-Another excluded study reported the percentage of urban bus drivers whose work performance was affected by discomfort in the thigh/knee area.
-(100) The data presented did not specify how work performance was affected or the type of disorder and thus did not meet the inclusion criteria for this question.
+One excluded study reported that the rate of hospital treatment for prepatellar bursitis (affecting the knees) among long-haul truck drivers was significantly higher than the expected rate in the general population.(19) However, hospital treatment is insufficient to infer that these disorders affected the ability to drive safely.
+Another excluded study reported the percentage of urban bus drivers whose work performance was affected by discomfort in the thigh/knee area.(96) The data presented did not specify how work performance was affected or the type of disorder and thus did not meet the inclusion criteria for this question.